Expungement Lawyers in Delaware Providing You With a Second Chance at Life

 In this day and age, background checks are routine.
 When applying for some jobs, apartments, student loans, licenses, business loans, etc., those reviewing your application will likely see your past criminal record.
 A sealing of your record allows you to have any and all public references to your prior criminal conviction cleared and your court file sealed.
 Once your record has been sealed, Ohio Sealing Statute states that the old criminal record should be treated as if it never occurred.
 For many people, the most valuable benefit of Sealing a Record is being able to reply “no” when asked by a potential employer if you have ever been convicted of a crime.

 The Ohio law that controls Sealing of Record /Expungement is Section 2953 of the Ohio Revised Code.
-The process of Sealing of a Criminal Record in Ohio, the O.R.C.
+The process of Sealing a Criminal Record in Ohio, the O.R.C.
 2953.31 provides that an “Eligible Offender” may apply to the sentencing Ohio court for the sealing of their criminal record.
 An eligible offender is someone who has no more than five felony convictions.
 An eligible offender may have unlimited misdemeanor convictions.
 When a court determines if you are eligible for sealing, it will not consider minor misdemeanors and most convictions for possession of marijuana (which is generally a minor misdemeanor).
 The court will also not count most minor traffic offenses, but it will consider convictions for OVIs and DUIs.

 Most misdemeanors, fourth and fifth-degree felonies, and in some instances a third-degree felony, can be sealed unless a criminal statute specifically states that a particular crime is not eligible.

 Though the court will not consider minor traffic offenses when determining if you are an eligible offender, traffic offenses, including OVIs/DUIs, cannot be sealed.
 Additionally, you cannot seal first and second-degree felonies, and any felony with a mandatory prison sentence.
-Finally, almost all crimes of violence, sex crimes and offenses where the victim was under 16 years old cannot be sealed.
+Finally, almost all crimes of violence, sex crimes, and offenses where the victim was under 16 years old cannot be sealed.
 However, first-degree misdemeanor assault and domestic violence menacing (a fourth-degree misdemeanor) may be sealed in some circumstances.

 There are waiting periods for an expungement which differ depending on if the record is for a felony, misdemeanor, dismissed charge, or acquittal.
 Not all crimes can be sealed from your record.
 Ohio law and case law establish which offenses are eligible for expungement.

 Recently, there have been some major changes to Ohio Record Sealing Law.
-Ohio Sealing of Record laws were expanded under Senate Bill 337.
+Ohio Sealing of Record laws was expanded under Senate Bill 337.
 The new Ohio Sealing Statutes expand who can seal their records and what charges can be sealed.
 As a result, more people are eligible for sealing of record, and more charges can be sealed than under the previous Sealing of Record Statute.
 Furthermore, if a person had been denied under the old law as ineligible, they may now be eligible for sealing of their record under Ohio’s new Sealing Statute.

 You may apply for sealing if one year has passed since your sentence ended for a misdemeanor.
 If you have a felony or felonies, you have to wait approximately three years after your felony sentence ends.
 In addition, the waiting period generally does not begin until you pay any restitution you might owe, as well as fines.